user-research/USeR/README.md

 USeR is a web-based user story eReviewer tool that allows authors like product owners in agile software projects to assess and optimize user story quality through a user interface for instant, consistent, and explainable user feedback supporting fast and easy quality optimizations.

-This repository implements USeR and a small user stories example dataset.
+This repository implements USeR and a small start user stories example dataset.

 ## Create a new environment
 ```